zpriddy/ZP-Echo-ST-Beta/README.md

 At this time the App will be able to generate a custom list of sample utterances to give you better support in controling your devices.  **This is a new Alexa ID, not the one you got initially.**

-To get this list ask Alexa: 'Alexa, ask Smart Things to give me samples"
+To get this list ask Alexa: 'Alexa, ask Smart Things to give me a new Alexa ID"

 Go to https://alexa.zpriddy.com/alexa and click on the quick links for SmartThings Samples.
 And enter your new Alexa ID from the Echo App.